Standard 8 - Overseas student visa requirements

-- systematically monitor, record and assess the program progression of each international student for each course of the program they are enrolled in;
+- systematically monitor, record and assess the program/qualification progression of each student for each course/unit/module of the program they are enrolled in;

-- be proactive in notifying, supporting and counselling students who are at risk of failing to meet program progression requirements.
+- be proactive in notifying, supporting and counselling students who are at risk of failing to meet program/qualification progression requirements.

-This procedure also describes the circumstances in which the University will report students via PRISMS if students do not meet program progression requirements.
+This procedure also describes the circumstances in which the University will report onshore international students via PRISMS if students do not meet program/qualification progression requirements.

-For international students studying ELICOS including EAP, attendance in these programs is in accordance with International Student Attendance Requirements Procedure.
+For international students studying ELICOS including English and Academic Preparation (EAP), attendance requirements in these programs must also be met is in accordance with International Student Attendance Requirements Procedure.

-This procedure ensures the University's compliance with Standard 8 of the National Code 2018.
+This procedure ensures the University's compliance with the ESOS Act, Standard 8 of the National Code 2018.

 |Immigration||Department of Home Affairs|

 |Intervention Strategy||Any documented action targeted at addressing the needs of an ‘at risk’ student.
 Referred to as a Success Plan in fdlGrades.|